-The customer edit window displays the customer information as it will be seen in the Reception module.
-In the definition you select which fields you wish to be displayed.
+The customer edit window displays the customer information as it will be seen in the Greenfees & Proshop module.
+On the above screen you select which fields you wish to be displayed.
 The mandatory fields on the left should not be changed.
 The pages "Info 1", "Info 2" etc. may be modified as desired.